Perimenopause Sensory Overload: When Everything Feels Too Much

 • Planning “cool exits” (car A/C, shaded porch, a quick shower)

-🔎 Common misconception #2: “If I can push through a hot flash, I should be able to push through everything else.”Hot flashes can be a whole-body stressor.
-Pushing through may be possible sometimes, but it often costs you later (crash, headache, shutdown).[1,4]
+Common misconception #2: “If I can push through a hot flash, I should be able to push through everything else.”
+Hot flashes can be a whole-body stressor.
+Pushing through may be possible sometimes, but it often costs you later in the form of a crash, headache, or shutdown.[1,4]

 🍃 Key takeaway: Heat load raises overall sensory load.
-Cooling is not “pampering”—it’s regulation.[1]
+Cooling is not “pampering.”
+It’s regulation.[1]

 Sleep disruption lowers tolerance